 They are not meant to fit into your bag, but they are convenient for people who cannot have the large American Bully.
 If you live in an apartment or have small children, you might find that it’s more convenient to have this mini bully dog.

-Standard American Bullies are much taller and measure 16-20 inches, that’s four to eight inches more.
+Standard American Bullies are much taller and measure 16-20 inches, which is four to eight inches more.

 The American Bully can actually come in four different sizes, pocket being just one of them.
 The Pocket is the smallest out of all of four, but what really makes it different are its shorter legs.

 All four sizes are recognized by the American Bully Kennel Club.

 The following chart shows how the Pocket Pitbull compares to all these other types of Bullies.